k-erdem/color-swatches/color-swatches/README.md

 - Write Comments.
 - Write how to locally run the app.

+-- Edge case when S or L is 100 or 0.
+-- I also maybe need to erase localstorage every time we close the program.

+** I used custom hooks to make the code more readable (ie. useColorFetching and useDebounce)

 *** Note: I coded this site for desktop use cases primarily in mind.
 This would've changed how things would be used otherwise.